What sustainability means to us

 Responsibility deeds in Hanko

-• Hanko Tourist Office and five other companies in Hanko are taking part in Sustainable Travel Finland program.
+- Hanko Tourist Office and a handful Hanko-based companies are taking part in Sustainable Travel Finland program.
 The target is to receive the STF-certificate in order for travellers to identify sustainable travel companies.
 Hanko Tourist Office is aiming to have Hanko as an STF certified resort.

 More sustainable choices